Skip to main content

 Who's Considered an Alum?

 "Sometimes, alumni communities designate and name loyal supporters who are not graduates as 'honorary alums'," said JR Ristaino '82, president emeritus of the SNHU Alumni Board of Directors.
-Ristaino now works in alumni relations in higher education.
+These honorary titles recognize the valuable contributions of non-graduates who have shown dedication to their university.

 Understanding the Different Forms of 'Alum'